debugwithharshita/CodeAlpha_Language_Translator/README.md

 A simple Python language translation tool using the deep-translator library.
 It translates text between multiple languages quickly and accurately.
 # 🌍 Language Translator Tool

-A simple Python-based Language Translator that translates text from one language to another using the Google Translate library.
+A simple Python-based Language Translator that translates text from one language to another using the deep-Translator library.

 ## ✨ Features
 - Translate text into multiple languages